Firestone Tire and Rubber Plant

 As Los Angeles's automobile and aerospace industries grew, so did the plant.
 Additions to the facility were constructed in 1929, 1942, 1951, and 1955.
 It's unknown if the original architects were retained for these additions.
-The Firestone Plant contributed greatly to the local economy by creating thousands of jobs.
-Along with BF Goodrich and Goodyear, Los Angeles became the country's second-largest rubber manufacturer after Akron, OH by the mid-twentieth century.
+The Firestone Plant contributed greatly to the local economy, creating thousands of jobs, along with BF Goodrich and Goodyear, Los Angeles became the country's second-largest rubber manufacturer after Akron, OH.

 After a number of sales in the 1970s, Firestone Tire closed its South Gate Facility in 1980.
 In 2009 the property was purchased by the Los Angeles Community College District for the South Gate Educational Center campus.